-The Sustainability and Transformation Plan (STP) sets out how local health and care services will transform and become sustainable over the next five years, building and strengthening local relationships and ultimately delivering the Five Year Forward View vision.
+The Sustainability and Transformation Partnership (STP) sets out how local health and care services will transform and become sustainable over the next five years, building and strengthening local relationships and ultimately delivering the Five Year Forward View vision.

 Why develop a STP?